flamingchickens1540/ROOSTER/README.md

 `org.team1540.base.motionprofiling`

-A system for executing Pathfinder motion profiles on a tank drive.
+A system for executing motion profiles on a tank drive.

 #### Power Management